lbaret/my_books/README.md

 **Watch out** : Some books have a new editions.
 *Note : This is not an ordered list*
-*Note 2 : Links are pointed on amazon.fr*
+*Note 2 : Links are pointing on amazon.fr*

 # Wish list 📃